 We would like you to consider the risk of the passenger not paying attention to the on-board safety instructions.
 It is also important to evaluate the possibility of getting lost at the airport, which may cause confusion and anxiety.
 Should such a risk be present, we strongly recommend that the passenger travel with a companion.

-According to the US Department of Transportation, foreign carriers are not obliged to transport service animals other than dogs.
-Air Serbia as a foreign carrier will allow service dogs (including emotional support dogs) to accompany qualified persons with disability on Air Serbia-operated flights that begin or end at U.S. airports.
+According to the US Department of Transportation rules effective from 11 January 2021, carriers are not obliged to transport service animals other than dogs.
+Air Serbia as a foreign carrier will allow service dogs to accompany qualified persons with disability on Air Serbia-operated flights that begin or end at U.S. airports.
 They will be transported in the passenger cabin, free of charge.

-A service dog is dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
+A service dog is dog, regardless of breed or type, that is individually trained to do work or perform tasks for the benefit of a qualified individual with a disability.

 Emotional support dogs